skadistats/clarity/README.md

 # Clarity 2

-Clarity is a parser for Dota 2 and CSGO replay files, written in Java.
+Clarity is an open-source parser for Dota 2 and CSGO replay files, written in Java.

 ## October 7, 2022: Version 2.7.5 released